-In the interconnected zone of conflict spreading across Syria, Iraq and Turkey, the Kurds have taken on an increasingly important role.
-Their dispersal across the geographic area has allowed them to play a pivotal part in the fighting time and again, while their political divisions have subjected them to manipulation by outside powers.
-Now the Kurds are once again at the center of attention.
-In spite of Moscow's ties to the government of Syrian President Bashar al Assad, Russia has been cultivating connections with numerous Kurdish factions and, possibly, supplying them with arms.
+In the zone of conflict spreading across Syria, Iraq and Turkey, the Kurds are once again at the center of attention.
+In spite of Moscow's ties to the al Assad government, Russia has been cultivating connections with numerous Kurdish factions and, possibly, supplying them with arms.
 The United States has also been providing air support for several of the same factions for some time.
 Russian and U.S. assistance for these groups has, in turn, worried Turkey, which is concerned about the calls for autonomy coming from its own Kurdish minority.
-As the three powers continue to try to use the Kurds for their own ends, the embattled minority group will try to play them off of one another to further its own goals.
+As the three powers continue to try to use the Kurds for their own ends, the embattled minority group will try to play them off of one another to further its own goals....